CF Montréal: Founding and pre-MLS era

-Championships: 1994 and 2004

 In 1994, the Impact defeated the Colorado Foxes 1–0 at Centre Claude Robillard in Montréal, in front of a crowd of 8,169.
 The victory was the first championship for a professional soccer club from the city of Montréal.

-In 2004, the Impact defeated the Seattle Sounders 2–0 at Centre Claude Robillard in Montréal, in front of a crowd of 13,648, a new attendance record for the club at the time.
+The Impact were regular season champions for three consecutive seasons; from 1995 to 1996 in the APSL (rebranded as the A-League), and in 1997 as part of the post-merger USISL A-League.
+In 2004, the Impact won the A-League championship by defeating the Seattle Sounders 2–0 at Centre Claude Robillard in Montréal, in front of a crowd of 13,648—a new attendance record for the club at the time.

-The Impact were regular season champions for three consecutive seasons, from 1995 to 1997.